eliranwong/MultiAMDGPU_AIDev_Ubuntu/README.md

 From rocminfo output, make a note of the node values of the installed GPUs.

+Remarks: Be careful that some non-GPU devices may be assigned with node numbers.
+In that case, ignore the node numbers.
+Use index numbers, starting from 0.
+The largest number should be the number of available GPUs minus 1.

 # Environment Variables

 Modify the values to suit your cases.